-If service differentiation is a competitive advantage, how do we transform our service experience?
+If service differentiation is a competitive advantage, how do we transform our service experience?by

 In order to transform the service experience, customer service and support leaders must take a more dynamic approach to customer engagement.
 And it will require a significant change in three major components of a service organisation's operating model.